samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 $5,000.
 This is reflected on the ledger - Member A now has a balance of $10,000.
 Lastly, if we check the vehicle listing, we can see that the status is `SOLD`.

 Awesome!
-You just successfully ran an auction app while using Hyperledger Fabric Node SDK + IBM Blockchain Starter Plan.
+You just successfully ran an auction app while using Hyperledger Fabric Node SDK + IBM Blockchain Platform Starter Plan.
 There's only one more thing I want to show you before you leave...

 ## Step 6.
 Querying the Ledger